Lamar Advertising (NASDAQ:LAMR) Releases Earnings Results, Misses Estimates By $0.67 EPS

 Lamar Advertising Announces Dividend

-The firm also recently declared a quarterly dividend, which was paid on Friday, June 28th.
-Stockholders of record on Monday, June 17th were paid a dividend of $1.30 per share.
-The ex-dividend date was Monday, June 17th.
-This represents a $5.20 annualized dividend and a dividend yield of 4.50%.
-Lamar Advertising’s dividend payout ratio is currently 106.78%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, June 28th.
+Shareholders of record on Monday, June 17th were given a $1.30 dividend.
+This represents a $5.20 annualized dividend and a yield of 4.50%.
+The ex-dividend date of this dividend was Monday, June 17th.
+Lamar Advertising’s dividend payout ratio (DPR) is 106.78%.

 Lamar Advertising Company operates as an outdoor advertising company in the United States and Canada.
 The company owns and operates billboards, logo signs, and transit advertising displays, as well as rents space for advertising on billboards, buses, shelters, benches, logo plates, and in airport terminals.